-A. No one wins at chess, unless he or she is patient.
+- A. To be a good photographer, you have to be artistic.
+So it is not surprising that Hattie is both a good photographer and also artistic. - B. No one wins at chess, unless he or she is patient.
 The vicar is impatient.
-So when the vicar plays chess, he loses.

-B. A sufficient condition for being an effective politician is that you not be shy.
+So when the vicar plays chess, he loses. - C. A sufficient condition for being an effective politician is that you not be shy.
 But Jim is shy.
-So if Jim is a politician, then he is an ineffective one.

-C. Any animal who is fast will survive in the wild.
+So if Jim is a politician, then he is an ineffective one. - D. Any animal who is fast will survive in the wild.
 But snails are slow.
-So if a snail survives in the wild, then it must have a very strong shell.

-D. All foxes are cunning.
-Since Gina's pet is cunning, Gina's pet must be a fox.
+So if a snail survives in the wild, then it must have a very strong shell. - E. All foxes are cunning.
+Since Gina's pet is cunning, Gina's pet must be a fox. - 17.
+Two bags, A and B, contain a combination of pink and yellow balls.
+Bag A contains 2 yellow balls and 18 pink balls.
+Bag B contains 2 pink balls and 18 yellow balls.
+You pick one of the bags at random and start drawing balls at random from it.

-E. To be a good photographer, you have to be artistic.
-So it is not surprising that Hattie is both a good photographer and also artistic.

-16. Rob amuses Peter and Sara.
-Peter amuses himself, Rob and Sara.
-Tara doesn't amuse anyone.
-Sara amuses herself, Peter and Tara.

-Which of the following sentences is false?
+Which of the following statements is true?